OSInside/kiwi/doc/source/building/build_vmx_disk.rst

      <!-- snip -->
    </image>

-The following attributes of the `type` element are of especial interest when building VMX images:
+The following attributes of the `type` element are of special interest when building VMX images:

 - `format`: Specifies the format of the virtual disk, possible values are: